officialplaak/phaeton-hub/CONTRIBUTING.md

 ## Finding first issue
 Go to [issues tab](https://bitbucket.org/anoopsam/plaak_hub/issues) and look for

-*✏️ `good first issue`* - it is a label for tasks that are perfect for people who want to start with plaak-hub.
+*✏️ `good first issue`* - it is a label for tasks that are perfect for people who want to start with phaeton-hub.

 ## Reporting issues